jspecify/jspecify/docs/docs/user-guide.md

 ## Local variables {#local-variables}

-Tools that understand JSpecify annotations typically *don't* require `@Nullable` to be applied to local variables.
+Tools that understand JSpecify annotations typically *don't* require `@Nullable` or `@NonNull` to be applied to local variables.
 They may in fact not even allow that.
-The reason is that it should be possible to *infer* whether a variable can be null based on the values that are assigned to the variable.
+The reason is that it should be possible to *infer* whether a variable can be `null` based on the values that are assigned to the variable.
 For example:

 ```java